 Table of Contents

 Although no natural substance can exactly mimic the robust effects of prescription Adderall, several natural stimulants exist.
 Natural stimulants are substances derived from plants, roots or other natural sources that stimulate central nervous system activity.
 Like synthetic stimulants, natural stimulants can enhance focus and calmness, boost learning, stabilize mood and assist with impulse control.
 Although naturally derived, individuals should always discuss potential drug interactions and side effects of natural stimulants with a medical professional before use.

 - For improved focus: Caffeine, whether in the form of coffee, tea or supplement products, can effectively improve focus and concentration, making it a legal Adderall alternative.
 Although caffeine is safe and easily accessible, consuming too much caffeine can cause jitters, restlessness, headache and insomnia.

-- For calming: Magnesium supplements show promise for reducing stress and anxiety and may help calm individuals with ADHD.
+- For calming: Magnesium supplements show promise for reducing stress, as well as a natural anxiety supplement, and may help calm individuals with ADHD.
 Common side effects of magnesium include upset stomach, nausea, vomiting and diarrhea.
 At high doses, magnesium may cause irregular heartbeat or low blood pressure.